CloudFormation

 • SES v2EmailIdentity, ConfigurationSet, ConfigurationSetEventDestination, ContactList, DedicatedIpPool, ReceiptFilter, ReceiptRule, ReceiptRuleSet, Template, VdmAttributes

-• SNSTopic, Subscription
+• SNSTopic, TopicPolicy, Subscription

 • SSMParameter